thewebguy/bufferapp-php/README.md

-bufferapp
+BufferApp
 =============

-Simple PHP library for the amazing buffer at http://bufferapp.com
+Simple PHP composer package for the amazing buffer at http://bufferapp.com

 # Why?